anjuna-security/apm-secure-deployments/azure/README.md

 ./infra deploy ... --image-version <new version>
 ```

 The image version must follow the [semantic versioning](https://semver.org/) format.
-They are unique and the default value is `1.0.0`.
+They are unique, and the default value is `1.0.0`.

 ## Tearing down the Anjuna Policy Manager